 The service view

 This section contains all the services related to the project.
-For each of them, you get information about the worked hours, the billable hours and the labor costs (hourly cost x worked hours).
+For each of them, you get information about the rate, worked hours, billable hours, labor costs (hourly cost x worked hours), amounts, budget, the remaining hours and the progress.

 Setting budget alerts